in-han/php-libtask/README.md

 Introduction
 ---------------
 ```
-this project is based on https://github.com/liexusong/ptask
+This project is based on https://github.com/liexusong/ptask.

-the origin project(liexusong/ptask) is amazing, but there is some bugs.
+The origin project(liexusong/ptask) is amazing, but there is some bugs.

-especially it doesn't deal with zend vm global variables, this is a key problem.
+Especially it doesn't deal with zend vm global variables, and this is a key problem.
 ```